Monday, May 6, 2024

 The story...

 I moved my stuff into a new dorm room for my Sophomore year of college.
 My new room and roommate were better.
 I greatly valued the dorm floor community - especially the upper classmen that I'd looked up to and learned from.
 They left - I felt an ache and missed them.
-Yet, there were the excitable new Freshman who were ready to be treated as "adults" yet not ready, or able, to behave that way.
+Yet, there were the excitable new Freshman who were ready to be treated as "adults;" yet, not ready to behave that way.

 I was walking to lunch and I noticed a friends new roommate's name on his door.
 I thought it said his last name was "Lordy" so I made a quick joke and we all laughed about it.
 This new Freshman's nickname was "Lordy" thereafter.

 Lordy was different from any person I'd known.
-He was raised without the boundaries of a moral code that I was use to.
-He did what he wanted to do.
+He was raised without the boundaries of any moral code I knew.
+He did what he wanted.
 His good looks, fun personality, lack of boundaries, and interest in almost everyone, led him into destructive "radical" patterns - his future seemed risky at best.

-"That Than Which there is No Greater" is in control and His will will be worked out whether we like it or not.
+"That Than Which there is No Greater" is in control and His will will be worked out regardless of our opinions.
 The story of Jonah and his call for the big city of Nineveh to turn from evil, so that God would relent from His planned destruction, is a great example.
-Jonah didn't want God to save any from this enemy city.
+Jonah didn't want God to save any from this enemy city - A city that would soon "sack" Israel in 701 BCE.
 Yet, God directed Jonah to proclaim that He would save them and He did - He saved all of them.
 Why wouldn't God do the same thing for Jonah's people in Israel?
 God's ways are not our ways nor His thoughts our thoughts.

 The only church in town would be God's called out group of people.
 They'd listen to God's revealed Word, believe it, and trust Him.